MGillin-UoL/CHEM501_Group5_Project/README.md

 This GitHub repository contains the code used in a research project for CHEM501 - Digital Alchemy: Synthesising Code and Chemistry at the University of Liverpool.

 # Description
 The project investigates the temperature and air quality fluctuations in an office in the Department of Chemistry building at the University of Liverpool.
 This room is used as an office and 3D-printing suite, but also contains a PerkinElmer Spectrum 100 FT-IR Spectrometer with an ATR Sampling Accessory and an PerkinElmer Lambda 25 UV-Vis Spectrophotometer.
-To investigate these fluctuations, three identical setups were used containing an Arduino Nicla Sense ME, an Arduino MKR WiFi 1010, and an Ansmann 10.000 mAh powerbank.
+To investigate these fluctuations, three identical setups were used containing an Arduino Nicla Sense ME, an Arduino MKR WiFi 1010, and an Ansmann 10.000 mAh powerbank (PB212).
 This project primarily utilised the functionality of the BME688 - Digital low power gas, pressure, temperature & humidity sensor with AI.

 This repository contains three sets of code:
 - CHEM501_Nicla_Project_Code.ino